 - 1 Red chilli deseeded, sliced thinly

-- To prepare the dressing, mix together the water, sugar, white vinegar and fish sauce in a bowl until the sugar has dissolved.
-Add the minced chilli garlic and coconut cream.
+- Mix together the water, sugar, white vinegar and fish sauce in a bowl until the sugar has dissolved.
+Add the minced chilli, garlic and coconut cream.

-- Add the cherry tomatoes, sliced red onion, young coconut flesh and cucumber to the bowl.
+- Add the cherry tomatoes, sliced red onion, young coconut flesh and cucumber to the fish.
 Give it a gentle mix.

-- Arrange into your serving bowl and garnish with the coriander leaves and sliced red chilli.
+- Arrange into your serving bowl and garnish with coriander leaves and sliced red chilli.